Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 Literature-Based; Classical Education; School-at-Home.

-that you, personally, can establish a daily schedule no matter which approach you
+personally, can establish a daily schedule no matter which approach you choose.

-day as it comes"?
-Do you like to keep your schedule open for unplanned
+comes"?
+Do you like to keep your schedule open for unplanned learning opportunities?

 If so, take a look at these approaches: